fwinkelbauer/chunkyard/ARCHITECTURE.md

 - **SnapshotStore.cs:** Provides a set of operations to work with snapshots (e.g. create new snapshots, validate a snapshot or restore files from a snapshot).
 Snapshots are stored in an IRepository using an int key
-- **ContentStore.cs:** Encrypts, deduplicates and stores content in an IRepository using a URI key
+- **ContentStore.cs:** Encrypts, deduplicates and stores Content in an IRepository using a URI key

-## Basic Backup Workflow
+## Backup Workflow

 - Take a set of files
-- Split files into encrypted chunks, store them as blobs and return a list of BlobReferences
+- Split files into encrypted chunks, store them as Blobs and return a list of BlobReferences
 - Bundle all BlobReferences into a Snapshot and store this Snapshot as a document (which creates a DocumentReference)
 - Store a SnapshotReference which points to the DocumentReference of the created snapshot

-## Basic Restore Workflow
+## Restore Workflow

 - Read a SnapshotReference
 - Retrieve a Snapshot using the DocumentReference found in the SnapshotReference
-- Retrieve blobs using the BlobReferences of the given Snapshot
+- Retrieve Blobs using the BlobReferences of the given Snapshot
 - Decrypt and assemble all files using their BlobReferences